swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/eventbrite.md

 ![Eventbrite new event location and date](images/eventbrite_locationanddate.png)

 Fill in the address for the event location.
-If you don’t see boxes for address, city, state, etc., click on “Enter Address” to display them.
+If you don’t see boxes for address, city, state, country, etc., click on “Enter Address” to display them.

 Fill the start/end date/time information.
-Note that Eventbrite does not let you have multiple day events, so for an event that goes 9 am to 5 pm both January 1 and 2 we have to make it look like it starts at 9 am on January 1 and goes until 5 pm on January 2.
+Note that Eventbrite does not let you have multiple day events, so for an event that goes 9 am to 5 pm both January 1 and 2 you have to make it look like it starts at 9 am on January 1 and goes until 5 pm on January 2.
 Otherwise Eventbrite treats it as two events.
 Be sure to select the correct time zone.

 The overall template includes a templated description of the event.
-Update this with the start and end times, the github link, and link to the pre-workshop survey.
+Update this with the start and end times, the GitHub link, and link to the pre-workshop survey.
 You can also add in any other information specific to that event.

 ![Eventbrite new event description](images/eventbrite_description.png)

 #### Create tickets

 Eventbrite allows for both free and paid tickets.
 These settings can not be changed once the event has been published, so be sure to verify this in advance.
 You can have a mix of free and paid tickets.

 ![Eventbrite ticket types](images/eventbrite_tickettypes.png)

-If the workshop is entirely fee, delete the paid ticket option by clicking on the trash can icon (or delete the free option if all tickets are paid).
+If the workshop is entirely free, delete the paid ticket option by clicking on the trash can icon (or delete the free option if all tickets are paid).

-Click on the gear icon to edit setting for that ticket type.
+Click on the gear icon to edit settings for that ticket type.

 For free tickets, you can customize the ticket type name.
 Edit the number of tickets available and dates when ticket sales start and end.